dymmond/databasez/docs/connections-and-transactions.md

 * **jdbc_driver_args** - additional keyword arguments for the driver.
 Note: they must be passed in json format.
 Query only parameter.
 * **jdbc_dsn_driver** - Not really required because of the rewrite but if the url only specifies jdbc:// withouth the dsn driver you can set it here manually.

+### Direct-only parameters

+These parameters are directly set in database as keywords and have no DSN conversion.

+* **transform_reflected_names** - Because JDBC drivers  (especially old) do strange name mangling we may need this parameter.
+  It has 3 possible values: "upper", "lower", "none" (default).
+When upper or lower is used, all names are converted in this case.
+  This is required for ancient sqlite jdbc drivers.
+* **use_code_datatype** - When True the java code type is evaluated instead of parsing the SQL string datatype.
+By default False.

 ## dbapi2